The 14th Trebuchet Egg Throw Contest will be held as follows:

 For teachers, if you are new to the event and want to learn more, please view this new video created by David Linnenbrink, North Scott High School Engineering / Industrial Tech Teacher.
 He shares some great insights including on how he tied it to their curriculum and what the students learn by participating.

-This competition is the 2nd event in the QC Tech Challenge.
-High school and college teams and individuals receive points from each of the 3 QC Tech Challenge events (Battle of Bridges Contest, Trebuchet Egg Throw Contest, and Cardboard Boat Regatta Race).
-For high schools, a traveling trophy is provided to the top scoring high school and an award to the top scoring individual along with a $1,000 scholarship.
+This competition is part of the QC Tech Challenge.
+High school teams and individuals received points from each of the 3 QC Tech Challenge events (Battle of Bridges Contest, Trebuchet Egg Throw Contest, and Cardboard Boat Regatta Race).
+A traveling trophy is provided to the top scoring high school and an award to the top scoring individual along with a $1,000 scholarship.

 Teams: Teams will consist of a minimum of three students (recommend no more than eight) and one advisor.
+A student is someone who has not yet graduated from high school.
 An advisor may be a teacher, principal, parent, or guardian or anyone designated by the school that is an adult and willing to take on the challenge and responsibility.

 Event Overview: Teams design & build trebuchets to launch raw eggs at targets at three, specified distances 75, 100, and 125 feet.
 Each team will get four shots at each distance with the two best shots counted for scoring along with the points from the longest throw.
 The field competition portion will count for 70 of the total 110 possible event points.